Sociology of the Internet: Social impact

 There are ongoing debates about the impact of the Internet on strong and weak ties, whether the Internet is creating more or less social capital, the Internet's role in trends towards social isolation, and whether it creates a more or less diverse social environment.

-It is often said the Internet is a new frontier, and there is a line of argument to the effect that social interaction, cooperation and conflict among users resembles the anarchistic and violent American frontier of the early 19th century.
+It is often said that the Internet is a new frontier, and some argue that social interaction, cooperation, and conflict among users resemble the anarchic and violent American frontier of the early 19th century.

 In March 2014, researchers from the Benedictine University at Mesa in Arizona studied how online interactions affect face-to-face meetings.
 The study is titled, "Face to Face Versus Facebook: Does Exposure to Social Networking Web Sites Augment or Attenuate Physiological Arousal Among the Socially Anxious," published in Cyberpsychology, Behavior, and Social Networking.
 They analyzed 26 female students with electrodes to measure social anxiety.
-Prior to meeting people, the students were shown pictures of the subject they were expected to meet.
+Before meeting people, the students were shown pictures of the subjects they were expected to meet.
 Researchers found that meeting someone face-to-face after looking at their photos increases arousal, which the study linked to an increase in social anxiety.
 These findings confirm previous studies that found that socially anxious people prefer online interactions.
-The study also recognized that the stimulated arousal can be associated with positive emotions and could lead to positive feelings.
+The study also recognized that arousal can be associated with positive emotions and may lead to positive feelings.

-Recent research has taken the Internet of Things within its purview, as global networks of interconnected everyday objects are said to be the next step in technological advancement.
+Recent research has taken the Internet of Things into its purview, as global networks of interconnected everyday objects are seen as the next step in technological advancement.
 Certainly, global space- and earth-based networks are expanding coverage of the IoT at a fast pace.
-This has a wide variety of consequences, with current applications in the health, agriculture, traffic and retail fields.
+This has wide-ranging consequences, with current applications in the health, agriculture, transportation, and retail sectors.
 Companies such as Samsung and Sigfox have invested heavily in said networks, and their social impact will have to be measured accordingly, with some sociologists suggesting the formation of socio-technical networks of humans and technical systems.
-Issues of privacy, right to information, legislation and content creation will come into public scrutiny in light of these technological changes.
+Issues of privacy, right to information, legislation, and content creation will come into public scrutiny in light of these technological changes.

-Digital Sociology and Data Emotions
+Digital sociology and data emotions

-Digital sociology is connected with data and data emotions Data emotions happens when people use digital technologies that can effect their decision-making skills or emotions.
-Social media platforms collects users data while also effecting their emotional state of mind, which causes either solidarity or social engagement amongst users.
+Digital sociology is connected with data and data emotions.
+Data emotions occur when people use digital technologies that can affect their decision-making skills or emotions.
+Social media platforms collect user data and also affect users' emotional states, which can lead to either solidarity or social engagement.
 Social media platforms such as Instagram and Twitter can evoke emotions of love, affection, and empathy.
-Viral challenges such as the 2014 Ice Bucket Challenge and viral memes has brought people together through mass participation displaying cultural knowledge and understanding of self.
-Mass participation in viral events prompts users to spread information (data) to one another effecting psychological state of mind and emotions.
-The link between digital sociology and data emotions is formed through the integration of technological devices within everyday life and activities.
+Viral challenges such as the 2014 Ice Bucket Challenge and viral memes have brought people together through mass participation, displaying cultural knowledge and self-understanding.
+Mass participation in viral events prompts users to share information (data), affecting psychological states and emotions.
+The link between digital sociology and data emotions arises from the integration of technological devices into everyday life and activities.